MathWorks Foundation Inc

 Application Success Factors

-Geographic Alignment is Critical The Community Grant Program specifically states that grants "will be awarded primarily to organizations serving the immediate communities where MathWorks offices are located."
+Geographic Alignment is Critical The Community Grant Programme specifically states that grants "will be awarded primarily to organizations serving the immediate communities where MathWorks offices are located."
 MathWorks has offices in 16 countries including the United States (Natick, MA headquarters; Sunnyvale and Torrance, CA; Novi, MI), United Kingdom (Cambridge), China (Beijing and Shanghai), and offices in Australia, Finland, France, Germany, India, Ireland, Italy, Japan, South Korea, the Netherlands, Spain, Sweden, and Switzerland.

-Program-Specific Funding Requests The foundation explicitly requires that "funds must be requested for a specific program" rather than general operating support.
+Programme-Specific Funding Requests The foundation explicitly requires that "funds must be requested for a specific program" rather than general operating support.
 Successful applications clearly articulate how grant funds will be used for a defined initiative with measurable outcomes.

 - Centre for Computing History (Cambridge, UK) - £4,000 for education programmes teaching young people about computing history